akhileshchary/akhileshchary/README.md

-- 👋 Hi, I’m @akhileshchary
+- 👋 Hi, I’m @Akhileshchary
 - 👀 I’m interested in ...Network Engineer role
-- 🌱 I’m currently learning ...Linux,CCNA Routung and switching.
+- 🌱 I’m currently learning ...Linux,CCNA Routing and switching.
 - 💞️ I’m looking to collaborate on ...hyderabad
 - 📫 How to reach me ...akhileshcharymogili@gmail.com